A full details view of Beijing Capital Airport that includes data from DBpedia, GeoNames and the flickr wrappr.

 6. References

 Christian Becker, Christian Bizer: DBpedia Mobile: A Location-Enabled Linked Data Browser.
 1st Workshop about Linked Data on the Web (LDOW2008), Beijing, China, April 2008.
-PDF Paper PDF Slides
+Paper Slides

 7. Feedback